Plum Buttes Massacre, Kansas

 Buffalo Soldiers Riding

 After traveling for another 45 miles, they came to the Little Arkansas River Crossing, where Huning found Captain Edward Byrne of the Tenth Cavalry leading a group of Buffalo Soldiers.
 By this time, the experienced teamster had second thoughts about traveling with such a small party and asked Byrne for a military escort.
-However, despite the fact that the troops were stationed there specifically for that purpose, Byrne refused as his soldiers were out on a picnic.
+However, even though the troops were stationed there specifically for that purpose, Byrne refused as his soldiers were out on a picnic.

 Once again, Huning bravely moved on alone.
 Wary now, he rode ahead of the freight train scouting for Indians.
 However, when his worst fears were realized, the alarm came from the back of the wagons when a teamster began yelling, “Indians, Indians!”
 Huning, hearing the cry, quickly turned around.
 While he had been riding ahead, several Kiowa, Arapaho, and Cheyenne warriors had sneaked up behind the wagons on foot.